dhuss42/ft_irc/progress.md

 		- send welcome message when connected
 [] could be that more bugs occur where names have not been changed to lowercase resulting in segfaults [] add @ for operator inside chat
+[] server is slow at times
+	- could be because of authentication loop
+[] when two users in the same channel have the same nick they are treated as the same, one client receives two messages and the other does not receive any
+	- currently server is not handling two cliebnts with same nick.
+Either not allow it or suffixs "_" to the nick

 ## ====== Day 1 == 25.06 ======
 - started reading subject (30min)